 Its lavish interior contains many spectacular works of art, including three of Italy’s most celebrated masterpieces: Michelangelo’s Pietà, his soaring dome, and Bernini’s 29m-high baldachin over the papal altar.

-We exited the basilica and came to the St. Peter’s Square which despite the umpteen photos seen is impressive in real.
+We exited the basilica and came to St. Peter’s Square which despite the umpteen photos seen is impressive in real.
 I took my daughter to the small souvenir shop in this piazza and bought her a couple of excellent books on Rome and the Vatican.

 We had made an online booking for our admission tickets to the Vatican.
 The online reservation allows you to skip the line of the entrance to the Museum.
 The official site also has a variety of guided tours on offer.

 Our 4 days in Rome went past in a whiz!
 But Rome is not just about architectural marvels and fine museums.
 If you have an extra day in Rome, spend it walking through some of the neighborhoods – the Jewish Ghetto or the Trastevere.
 Eat at a local trattoria and engage with locals.
 The regional variations in Italian food are vast and taking a culinary tour in Italy would be fabulous.
+Be it the Roman style artichoke, or a classic carbonara, the city is a gourmet delight!
+Rome offers some great options for best local Italian food.

 We did all our sightseeing at a leisurely pace and made time for going to gelaterias, just soaking in the atmosphere around the main piazzas and eating to our heart’s content!
 What I would have liked to do is a food tour in this inspiring city.
 We have enjoyed food tours in other places – Istanbul, Ljubljana and Amsterdam – and an Italian gastronomic journey sounds fabulous.
 But that’s for another trip!